© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Upper House Platform House is a scheduled monument protected by Cadw under reference RD175.
 View the official record →

-Upper House Platform House is a medieval domestic structure located in Radnorshire, Wales, identified as a platform house dating to the medieval period.
+Upper House Platform House is a medieval domestic structure located in Radnorshire, Wales, identified as a platform house of the kind common to upland Welsh regions during the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD175.

 Upper House Platform House dates from the medieval period, and is classified as a platform house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Upper House Platform House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD175.